5 Classroom Tips to Support ELL Students

 As their proficiency increases, they can take on different roles and tasks to develop different skills.
 It may be helpful to have one-on-one conversations with your ELL students before group work to allow them to ask questions and ensure they fully understand their part in the group.
 The key here is to give ELLs work suited to their ability, increase their confidence, and make them feel like contributors.

 For more tips on effective strategies to support ELL students, check out this article from Colorín Colorado or this post from Edutopia.
 Are you interested in learning more about Edmentum’s online programs for English language learners?
-Take a look at Edmentum's ELL Foundations library.
+Take a look at Edmentum's multilingual access solutions.